IJuanTM/simpl/README.md

 * The `Controllers` folder contains an `AppController` and a `PageController`, these contain the main functions for the framework.
     - Besides these there are also the `AlertController`, `AliasController` and `SessionController`, these are used for handling alerts, aliases and sessions respectively.
 These are used by the main controllers.
 In the `AliasController` you can register aliases for urls, these can be used to create custom urls for pages, for example by default there is a `welcome` alias for the home page.
-    - There is also a `LogController`, this is used for logging errors and warnings.
-You can use this controller to log errors and warnings in your own code.
-There will be stored in the `app/Logs` folder, with each different type having its own logfile.
 * The `Models` folder contains different models that are used in the framework, like the `Page` and `Url` models.
 These are used to store data about pages and urls.
 * The `Pages` folder contains a `Page` class for each view that requires PHP code.
 See these as specific controllers for each view.
 A `Page` is not required for each view, if a view doesn't require PHP code, you don't need to create a `Page` for it.
 By default, there is a `HomePage` class for the `home.phtml` view, as well as an `ErrorPage` class for handling errors.

 Besides these there are also a couple of supporting folders like the `Enums` and `Scripts` folders.
 The `Enums` folder contains enums that are used in the framework.
 The `Scripts` folder contains scripts that are used in the framework, for example the `start.php` script, which is used to start the framework.

+There is also a `Utils` folder, which contains utility classes that are used in the framework, for example the `Log` class, which is used for logging errors and other information to log files.

 #### Views